 About the Robbie & Jean Shaw Scholarship

 The Robbie and Jean Shaw Scholarship Fund was created by a group of dedicated donors interested in paying tribute to the Shaw family for their long-term commitment to making the world a better place.
-Specifically, Robbie and Jean love the IWK Health Centre and they believe in the potential and passion of every young person to make a meaningful difference, in part, thanks to a strong educational foundation.
+Specifically, Robbie and Jean love IWK Health and they believe in the potential and passion of every young person to make a meaningful difference, in part, thanks to a strong educational foundation.
 IWK children and youth have a special place in Robbie and Jean’s hearts because of their long term professional and volunteer experience with the IWK and the IWK Foundation.

 John Lindsay Sr. IWK Humanitarian Award